-GI is defined as the relation of the incremental area under the blood-glucose response curve (Incremental Area Under Curve, IAUC) of a tested meal containing 50 g of digestible carbohydrates and the average incremental area under blood-glucose response curve of a reference food.
-Acceptable Reference foods are 1) anhydrous glucose powder (50 g), 2) Dextrose (glucose monohydrate, 55 g), 3) commercial solution used for oral glucose tolerance test containing glucose (50g) and 4) white bread or other specific carbohydrate food of consistent composition and GI."
+\GI is defined as the relation of the incremental area under the blood-glucose response curve (Incremental Area Under Curve, IAUC) of a tested meal containing 50 g of digestible carbohydrates and the average incremental area under blood-glucose response curve of a reference food taken by the same subject.
+Acceptable reference foods are:

+- (1) anhydrous glucose powder (50 g); - (2) Dextrose (glucose monohydrate, 55 g); - (3) commercial solution used for oral glucose tolerance test containing glucose (50 g); and - (4) white bread or other specific carbohydrate food of consistent composition and GI.